How many Images should I include in my album?

 30 page album (60 sides) = 60-90 images

-Portraits: This is about even-handedness and variety!
-For example, ensure you include an even selection of each person in the family or group and avoid too many shots that are variations on the same theme.
-Different poses, activities, groupings, and backdrops are the key to designing an album that is engaging and flows.
+Portraits: This is about even-handedness and variety.
+Be sure to include an even selection of each person in the family or group, and to avoid too many shots that are variations on the same theme.
+That, plus a variety of sub-groups (eg Mum and Dad, the kids together), and different poses, activities, and backdrops are the key to designing an album that's engaging, and flows … and encourages people to add more pages!